release-it/release-it/docs/plugins/README.md

 ### `release`

 Implement `release` for the main flow of the plugin.
-This is where the "steps" should be declared (see `this.step` in [class API](#class-api)), resulting in prompts (interactive) or spinners (non-interactive) that will execute tasks for confirmed steps.
+This is where the "steps" should be declared (see [step](#step) in class API), resulting in prompts (interactive) or spinners (non-interactive) that will execute tasks for confirmed steps.

 ### `afterRelease`